Umuzi-org/tech-department/content/department-processes/team-onboarding/_index.md

 #### Regular meetings:
 Daily stand ups with recruits at 9am.

-Daily tech meeting / check-in with tech facilitators and managers at 3:30pm on Mondays and 4pm every other day.
+Daily tech meeting / check-in with tech facilitators and managers at 4pm Monday to Thursday and 3pm Friday.
 Tech team daily meeting format:

- - Mondays: Review on the weekly proceedings
+ - Mondays: Review the prototyping we are currently implimenting (Findings will be useful for daily runnings and future prototyping).
- - Tuesdays: at hawk
+ - Tuesdays: ad hoc
- - Wednesdays: at hawk
+ - Wednesdays: ad hoc
- - Thursdays: Plannning
+ - Thursdays: Syllabus and workshop planning for the next two weeks.
- - Fridays: at hawk
+ - Fridays: ad hoc

 #### Processes for Umuzi tech managers when new staff join: